summer00/summer00.github.io/_posts/2020-11-10-release-it-note.md

 1. integration points: Every single one of those feeds presents a stability risk.
 Every socket, process, pipe, or remote procedure call can and will hang.
    1. socket-based protocols: Network failures can hit you in two ways: fast(connection refused) or slow(dropped ACK).
+   2. the ways that such an integration point can harm the caller:
+      1. The provider may accept the connection but never response to the HTTP request.
+      2. The provider may accept the connection but not read the request.
+      3. The provider may send back a response with the status the caller doesn't know how to handle.
+      4. The provider may send back a response with a content type the caller doesn’t expect or know how to handle.
+      5. The provider may claim to be sending JSON but actually sending plain text.

 # Words